jedstroke/jedstroke/README.md

 The projects pinned might not be very React idiomatic, or have your ideal React directory structure because I was keen on the results & once wrote bad code.

 ### I am open to:
 - Work opportunities (gigs, offers, and more).
-I will Buidl your project: [https://calendly.com/jedshock/](https://calendly.com/jedshock/)
+I will BUIDL your project: [https://calendly.com/jedshock/](https://calendly.com/jedshock/)
 - One-on-one tutorial.
 - Collaborate and build something interesting.